Lubrum/Brazilian-Milk-Production/README.md

 milk_production_states <- read.csv2('spreadsheet/table74_brazil.csv', skip = 3, nrows = 31, stringsAsFactors = FALSE, encoding = "UTF-8")
 ```
 If we check the data, we will see a need for cleaning.
 That is what we do next.
+We also add the Region information for each Brazilian State.
 ```R
 milk_production_states <- milk_production_states[-(1:2),]
 milk_production_states <- milk_production_states[-29,]